Sol-Client/client/README.md

 2. Press "Open".
 3. Select the "game" directory inside the repository folder.

 ### Eclipse

-1. Right-click in "Package Explorer" and press "Import Project".
+1. Right-click in "Package Explorer" and select "Import Project".
 2. Select "Gradle" > "Existing Gradle Project".
 3. Select the "game" directory inside the repository folder.
 4. Press "Finish".

 ## Build Instructions

 Want to contribute?
 Or are you just trying to re-enable freelook (please don't do this)?
-Want to port this to your toaster's operating system, or run this on Windows 98?
+Want to port this to your toaster's operating system, or run it on Windows 98?

 ### Launcher